shijoshaji/Django_Resume/README.md

 ## Tech:

-> Basic HTML,CSS & JS
-> Python & Django hosted in Heroku.
+> HTML,CSS, JS, Python & Django hosted in Heroku.

 ## About: